Mase3206/picofan/README.md

 Currenly, only PWM fans are supported due to their ease of digital control.
 Support for voltage-controlled fans may be implemented in the future.

-picofan is fan voltage-agnostic by controlling fan power with individual transistors. <!-- TODO: add info about board voltages when PCB and schematics are added to repo -->
+picofan is fan voltage-agnostic by controlling fan power with individual transistors. <!-- TODO: add info about board vcc voltages when PCB and schematics are added to repo -->

 ### Temperature Sensors